 The Deficit Reduction Act of 2005 modified the Federal Direct PLUS program (formerly offering loans only to parents), which now allows graduate students to borrow PLUS loans.
 Students must request Student Financial Aid and Scholarships staff to review their eligibility for a Graduate Professional Federal Direct PLUS loan.

 What about repayment?

 Repayment of the Federal Direct PLUS Loan principal and interest begins 60 days after the final disbursement for the loan period.
 Deferments are available for parents who wish to postpone repayment until after the dependent student has graduated or withdrawn.

 Replayment deferment can be requested by the parent on the application or by contacting the loan servicer once fully disbursed.

-To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your PIN number (as assigned when you signed the FAFSA).
+To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your FSA ID (same username/password when you signed the FAFSA).
 The National Student Loan Data System is the U.S. Department of Education's (ED's) central database for student aid recipients of Title IV Aid to access and inquire about their Title IV loan and/or grant data.

 Where can I get additional information?

 For more information, visit the Direct Loans - Parent PLUS information website.